Skip to content

 If you don’t have bikes, you can usually hire them at most mountain biking hubs (we use Swinley Bike Hub).
 The MTB trails are free to use and make it really easy to choose a route that will suit all abilities (though getting lost is my speciality and the kids do seem to have inherited that particular trait….).
 And, unlike road-biking, you can actually talk while mountain biking – the teens’ conversations tend to go something like “Did you see that?!
 Did you see that?!
 That was amazing!
 Can we do it again?!
 Did you see that?!”
 If you haven’t tried mountain biking, give it a go.

 If you have a whole weekend to spare then try these ideas for fun family weekends with teenagers.
 Or, try these ideas for keeping teens off tech in the school holidays.
-And if just getting your teenager out of their room is a challenge, then this is the post for you: How to get a teenager out of their bedroom.
+And if just getting your teenager out of their room is a challenge, then my book is perfect for you: How to get a teenager out of their bedroom.

 If you have a suggestion for fun family activities that are good for teenagers, please drop me a comment below – I’d love to know about it!

 This is not a sponsored post but we were grateful to receive free entry into Go Ape for review purposes.
 The opinions expressed are very much my own.
-See Disclosure Notice for more info on how I work with brands.
+This post does contain affiliate links to Amazon.
+See Disclosure Notice for more info on how I work with brands and advertisers.

 fun family activities